 When the peas are tender, remove the ham bone to a board to cool.
 Remove any extra ham from the ham bone and add it back to the soup along with the 3/4 pound diced ham.

-Remove the bay leaves and serve the soup in large bowls topped with croutons.
+Remove the bay leaves and serve the soup topped with croutons.

 Keywords: split pea soup, split pea and ham soup, leftover ham recipe, soup recipes, dinner recipes